Picking a Christmas tree can be a difficult decision.

 Pros and Cons of an Artificial Christmas Tree

-While the scent of pine is a strong attraction for real-tree lovers, allergies can make artificial Christmas trees a better choice.
+While the scent of pine is a strong attraction for real-tree lovers, allergies can make artificial Christmas trees a more comfortable choice.

 Even without health concerns, there are other reasons for choosing an artificial tree.
 First, they don’t lose their needles like real trees.
 They don’t need to be watered and they’re fire-resistant.